-- Use a hand or a foot pump to inflate the tires. - Service station meter-regulated air hoses are also ac- - The maximum inflation pressure is shown on the tire sidewall.
+- Use a hand or a foot pump to inflate the tires. - Service station meter-regulated air hoses are also acceptable. - The maximum inflation pressure is shown on the tire sidewall. - If two inflation pressures are on the tire sidewall, use the higher pressure for on-road riding and the lower pressure for off-road riding. - The lower pressure will provide better tire traction and a more comfortable ride.

-Before adding air to any tire, make sure the edge of the tire (the bead) is the same distance from the rim, all around the rim, on both sides of the tire Ω .
+Before adding air to any tire, make sure the edge of the tire (the bead) is the same distance from the rim, all around the rim, on both sides of the tire $\Omega$ .
 If the tire does not appear to be seated correctly, release air from the inner tube until you can push the bead of the tire into the rim where necessary.
 Add air slowly and stop frequently to check the tire seating and the pressure, until you reach the correct inflation pressure.